Analytics

 Not all use cases (such as revenue sharing between partners) are considered when calculating estimated numbers.
 Please read the details about each graph carefully.
 We provide analytics "as-is" based on reports provided by YouTube to show general trends, but this data is not reliable and should not be used as a basis for important decisions.

 Only our financial reports contain finalized, reliable information on your assets' performance.
 Analytics data is available beginning January 1, 2024.
+Data shown for periods before the Analytics page was available to you may be incomplete.

 New claims